EAlhovik/AdventOfCode/2020/Day_13/task.md

 _What is the ID of the earliest bus you can take to the airport multiplied by the number of minutes you'll need to wait for that bus?_

-Your puzzle answer was `4135`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 \--- Part Two ---
 -----------------